 Below are some of the key regulations that inform our product environmental policies.
 While the regulations may only apply to a particular region or country, as a global company we support harmonization of substance standards.
 It is critical that our suppliers adhere to the hazardous substance regulations.

-RoHS: Restriction of Hazardous Substances in Electrical and Electronic Equipment (2002/95/EC) From January 2003, this directive of the European Parliament and the Council of the European Union restricts the use of certain materials and hazardous substances in electrical and electronic equipment.
-The directive is currently being reviewed and “recast.”
-We anticipate that additional substances will be added, exemptions retired and the scope expanded.
-Motorola Solutions is monitoring this closely and preparing plans to meet the future requirements.
+From January 2003, this directive of the European Parliament and the Council of the European Union has restricted the use of certain materials and hazardous substances in electrical and electronic equipment.
+The directive is continually being reviewed and is periodically “recast.”
+We anticipate that additional substances will be added, exemptions retired and the scope expanded on an ongoing basis.
+Motorola Solutions is monitors these developments closely and prepares for changes to the requirements.
+Read our statement on ROH

 REACH: Registration, Evaluation, Authorisation and Restriction of Chemicals REACH requires companies involved in manufacturing or importing chemicals (or products containing chemicals) to collect or generate data on the substances.
 It is designed to control risks to human health and the environment.
 Motorola Solutions meets its REACH obligations and expects its suppliers to meet their obligations, including communicating substances of very high concern as required.
 Read our statement on REACH.